 Is the potential profit of a blog worth the effort?

-Now in the case of the top 10 blogs, it’s pretty clear that the substantial profits they’re making are worth the investment they’re inputting.
-But if your blog were to result in an extra profit of $10 a month, you probably wouldn’t continue to blog.
+Now in the case of the top 10 blogs, it’s pretty clear the substantial profits they’re making are worth the investment they’re inputting.
+But if your blog were to result in you earning an extra profit of just $10 a month, you probably wouldn’t continue to blog.

 The problem is, of course, that you won’t know whether your blog will be profitable before you start it.
 You can make estimates by, for example, researching the profitability of existing blogs in the niche you want to explore.
 But you cannot know in advance whether you’ll achieve the same level of profitability.

 Having said that, brands that prioritise blogging are far more likely to generate a positive return on their investment — 13 times more likely as a matter of fact.
 Indeed 80% of bloggers get results.
 However, only 30% of bloggers report strong results from their blogging efforts.